 C2A (consumer-to-administration) model describes sales transactions between the consumer and the public administration.
 C2A is also referred to as business-to-government (C2G).
 This model offers a simple way to establish communication between the consumers and the administration.
 Some of the examples of C2A are electronic taxes, distance learning, e-health, online surveys, and more.

-B2A (business-to-administration), also referred to as B2G, is when businesses entity sells goods or services to an administration.
+B2A (business-to-administration), also referred to as B2G, is when a business entity sells goods or services to an administration.
 For example, a data protection company can provide support and maintenance services to government websites to make sure they are secure for users.

 The model based on the participants is only one aspect that defines your ecommerce business.
-How you handle inventory management, get, and ship your products have a considerable impact on your revenue.
+The way you handle inventory management, get, and ship your products has a considerable impact on your revenue.
 So let’s discuss in detail the types of ecommerce businesses based on revenue.

 Dropshipping is an electronic commerce business model in which businesses sell products online without stocking inventory.
+This is one of the most popular eСommerce models based on revenue today.
 Alternatively, the seller sends those orders to the supplier, who then ships goods directly to customers.
 In this model, the supplier is in charge of handling inventory, stocking, and packaging.

 Dropshipping allows you to start an online business with little to no capital, as businesses save money on the warehouse space, tracking inventory, stocking, packing, and shipping products.
 So drop shippers can invest extra money into website development, customer support, and marketing strategies.